pradeep-bandaru/pradeep-bandaru/README.md

 ---

-I'm a **Performance Engineer** with **8+ years** of experience building scalable, resilient enterprise systems for the banking and insurance industry.
-My expertise spans performance engineering, observability, root cause analysis, and capacity planning.
+A **Performance Engineer** with **8+ years** of experience building scalable, resilient enterprise systems for the banking and insurance industry.
+Expertise spans performance engineering, observability, root cause analysis, and capacity planning.
 Today, I'm expanding into **AI Engineering**, **LLMs**, and **Agentic Systems**, driven by a passion for building software that is not just faster, but smarter.

 🎓 Pursuing **M.Sc. in Data Science & Artificial Intelligence**